January 15, 2014

 Sadly, the fruit of this view is often self-hatred, shame, and contempt, which lead to increased sexual struggles.
 After decades of failure, many with this view either conclude they are oppressed by demons or doubt their salvation.

 2) Another approach to lust is found in an adaptation of the Alcoholics Anonymous Twelve Step recovery process.
 This approach sees lust as a symptom of deeper hurt.
-The cure is to admit that everyone is addicted, Once denial is removed, then the shame of feeling deficient can be eliminated and the real roots of the problem—loneliness, insecurity, and past trauma—can be healed and the addiction controlled.
+The cure is to admit that everyone is addicted.
+Once denial is removed, then the shame of feeling deficient can be eliminated and the real roots of the problem—loneliness, insecurity, and past trauma—can be healed and the addiction controlled.

 While the first approach to dealing with lust often encourages self-hatred and denial, the second approach may increase self-absorption.
 When Craig adopted this approach he gained more control of his sexual lusts.
 But he then struggled with new, equally strong addictions.
 He became a group-aholic, attending several recovery-type groups per week.
+He was also a self-aholic.
+He became absorbed with making sure no one violated his personal desires.
+He began sharing his feelings whenever he wanted to, no matter how inappropriate it was.
+He lost a great deal of sensitivity and care for others.

 What is required for destructive lust to be transformed into passionate, lively, and loving desire for God and others?
 I don’t believe there are pat answers or even easily-articulated steps that relieve our battle with the flesh.
-The ultimate cure is Heaven; until then, all change and certainly all steps are mere approximations of what is involved in knowing God and being transformed by his presence.
+The ultimate cure is heaven; until then, all change and certainly all steps are mere approximations of what is involved in knowing God and being transformed by his presence.
 Yet I can offer a few tentative thoughts to help the process of change.

 1. Face the problem.
 Addictive lust feeds on the darkness of denial.
 “I’m not an alcoholic.
 I just drink to sooth my nerves—or to feel more relaxed.”
 “I may masturbate a lot, but doesn’t everyone at one time or another?”
 “I know I work too late, but it’s only until I get more settled in my job.”
 Deception is the ally of lust in that it allows us to serve “two masters” and make it look as if all is well (Matthew 6:24).